konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 # output: "This is an example text. "
 ```

-A first method to define will be `fit()`.
-For each Category, we call `exclusive_first_page_strings` to gather them.
+The first method to define will be the `fit()` method.
+For each Category, we call `exclusive_first_page_strings` method,
+which allows us to gather the strings that appear on the first Page of each Document. `allow_empty_categories` allows
-`allow_empty_categories` allows returning empty lists for Categories that haven't had any exclusive first-page strings
+for returning empty lists for Categories that haven't had any exclusive first-page strings found across their Documents.
-found across their Documents (meaning it would not be used in prediction).
+This means that those Categories would not be used in the prediction process.
 ```python
     def fit(self, allow_empty_categories: bool = False, *args, **kwargs):
         for category in self.categories: